kth-gt/cb2442/prog/p1/readme.md

 Begin with downloading the project to your local computer by using this [link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fkth-gt%2Fcb2442%2Ftree%2Fmain%2Fprog%2Fp1).

-Unzip the files into a directory and open the directory in VScode.
+Unzip the files into a directory and open the directory in VS Code.

 ```bash
 $ unzip 'kth-gt cb2442 main prog-p1.zip'